 - Spanish/Spanish for the Professional

 Mount Mary offers a post-master's certificate in counseling.
-This certificate is designed for you if you have previously received a master's degree in counseling and seek an additional area of concentration—clinical mental health, community or school counseling—in which to be licensed.
+This certificate is designed for you if you have previously received a master's degree in counseling and seek an additional area of concentration—clinical mental health or school counseling—in which to be licensed.
 In most cases, a state regulating and licensing board grants specific licenses.
 In some cases, a national professional organization may award licenses or credentials.
 Learn how to apply to our post-master's programs.